 The Academies are designed for collaboration and camaraderie and serve to build lasting relationships among students and faculty.
 The experience can include living on campus with students studying in the same academy, or living off campus and participating in the various learning activities.

-UB’s Honors College challenges academically gifted students to enrich their studies and to explore their interests across disciplines.
+The UB Honors College challenges academically gifted students to enrich their studies and to explore their interests across disciplines.
 Admission to the Honors College is based on high school performance and standardized test scores.
 The innovative Honors curriculum combines rigorous coursework and unique, individualized service learning and civic engagement experiences outside the classroom.

-Participants in the Honors College can embark on a program of self-discovery that shows them how to become engaged citizens.
+Participants in the UB Honors College can embark on a program of self-discovery that shows them how to become engaged citizens.
 It will help you develop the capacity to bring about creative change in today’s economic, technological and cultural landscape.

 Leadership House is a residential learning community for first-year students.

-entrepreneurs, teachers, CEOs, political activists and other
+home to future entrepreneurs, teachers, CEOs, political activists

 A UB internship is a great way to create a powerful career network and gain hands-on experience and skills before you enter the job market.
 Our Career Services office provides professional staff and can help connect you with international employers like Bloomberg, Google, Intel, Amazon, General Electric and many more.